 L'Abbatoir resides in one of Vancouver's oldest buildings in the historic Gastown neighbourhood.
 Built in the 19th century, the building was the site of Vancouver's first jail and neighbours to Blood Alley, a strip known for butcheries and meat-packing.
 With all this historic influence, the restaurant retains the original brick walls which adds a lot of visual character to the space.
 With a lower bar area (the only seats for happy hour) an upper loft, and a backyard solarium, there's a variety of seating in what I estimate to be 80 seats.
 The decor inside is quite loungey and the tiling is simply beautiful in both the dining and bar areas.

 Service was a little disorganized.
-Our reservation was for 11:45am, but I'm told our table wasn't ready yet.
+Our reservation was for 11:45am, but at 11:45am I was told our table wasn't ready yet.
 By the time our party had just one missing member, we were given the same message.
 Finally, we were seated at around 12:05pm.
 Thankfully there was bar space to lounge in, but I can't imagine there being too much space during dinner service if the same situation were to happen.

 Food service was great though.
 We treated to a vivid display of pastries before and after our meal, and our server made sure to keep our waters full (though she did tack on a second bottle without checking with us uninformed guests first).
 Food took about 15 minutes to start coming out which is quite standard in the brunch scene.
 The staff also offered to stash our belongings in a closet prior to seating us which was a nice touch.

 One-liner: Tasty brunch but questionable charging and seating practices

 Would I go back?
 No.